JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 ## Adding content 2

-Now we have the basic functionality of the `ImageInspector` package defined.
-However, we want to plot multiple images at once in a simple way to inspect loaded data.
-To do so, we will define two functions that will allow us to group multiple images into a grid.
-The first function defined blow computes grid size for the given number of images.
+We will add more functions to the `ImageInspector` package.
+To plot multiple images at once, we will define two functions.
+The first one computes an optimal grid size for a given number of images.

 ```julia
 # /src/ImageInspector.jl